darwinia-network/bridger/docs/contributor.md

 > About of `force` argument, if you set this argument, will bee clean data of ${DATA_DIR}.
 > But, the first time, you must use this to init all subql project.

+When all nodes are started successfully.
+Please modify the subql's `endpoint` /`genesisHash`/`startBlock`. and run `docker-compose restart`